Impact Footprint

 the Excluded

-Across the world and, particularly, in emerging and frontier markets, individuals excluded from financial services are among the poorest of the population.
-BlueOrchard’s support for a sound, sustainable, and inclusive financial sector is thus crucial to reach the underserved, thanks to investments that support job creation, female empowerment, and reduction of inequalities.
+Financial inclusion is a fundamental pillar in economic and social development.
+This is especially true in emerging and frontier markets, where large segments of the population remain excluded from financial services.
+BlueOrchard’s support for a sound, sustainable, and inclusive financial sector is thus crucial to reach the underserved, thanks to investments that support job creation, female empowerment, and economic resilience.

 Education